yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 writes it in the current node.
 Something that couldn't have happened for regular BVHs, but often happens for wide ones is not having enough triangles for the 8-way split.
 When this happens, some bounding boxes are going to be empty (zero size, positioned at zero), and their corresponding indices will have the TAG_NIL.
-Empty bounding boxes will not be intersected by rays, and just in case we made an error in the intersection math, the TAG_NIL tells us we can not follow that index.
+Empty bounding boxes will fail intersection tests, and just in case we made an error in the intersection math, the TAG_NIL tells us we can not follow that index.

 We can, however, write out the pseudocode for traversing the wide BVH.
 If you squint, it isn't all that different to what we have been doing so far: